 b.
 The core is too short causing the side of the label stock to drag.
 Make sure the core of the label stock equals the material width.

 c.
-The core diameter is too small not allowing it to slip on the hubs.
-There is a spring system in the hubs that helps to deal with alignment and back feeding in situations where the label is moved forward for cutting and then back for printing.
+The core diameter is too small, which does not allow it to slip on the hubs.
+There is a spring system in the hubs that helps to deal with alignment and backfeeding in situations where the label is moved forward for cutting and then back for printing.
 Over time, the spring builds tension, and then the roll slips on the hubs.
 This allows feeding and maintains the spring tension.
 If the core diameter is too small or the core is plastic or some other material besides cardboard, it may not slip as the spring builds tension.
 If it does not slip, it will not be able to feed and will overprint on the same spot.

 Article ID: 44865